West Pymble: History

 The Lofbergs diversified into quarrying, with their sandstone quarry being taken over by the Ku-ring-gai Council in 1926, to provide materials for roads and footpaths in the municipality.

 West Pymble was subdivided between 1900 and 1915, but was still sparsely populated because of its distance from the railway at Pymble.
 Much of the area remained semi-rural throughout the interwar period.

 Much of the area was developed after the Second World War (mainly in the 1950s and 1960s) with defence personnel housing and homes for returning soldiers built in brand new streets pushed through the bush.
-West Pymble's war memorial hall was opened in 1962 on the Lofbergs' original landholding on Lofberg Road.
+West Pymble's war memorial hall was opened in 1959 on the Lofbergs' original landholding on Loftberg Road.
 The original housing style included three-bedroom weatherboard cottages.
 Many remain but a lot of them have been significantly extended and/or upgraded since; others have been demolished and replaced with larger homes.

 West Gordon Public School opened in 1951, and later West Pymble Public School in 1960 to educate the children of the new residents, and the inhabitants of the Bernard Smith Children's home, run by the Central Methodist Mission from 1960 to 1988.

-The section of West Pymble, on the eastern side of Ryde Road, including Kiparra St, Dunoon Avenue, Wyuna Avenue and adjoining streets, was originally designated "West Gordon" and it was considered to be part of the suburb of Gordon.
+The section of West Pymble, on the eastern side of Ryde Road, including Kiparra Street, Dunoon Avenue, Wyuna Avenue and adjoining streets, was originally designated "West Gordon" and it was considered to be part of the suburb of Gordon.
 However, in 1990, the suburban boundaries were reviewed and this neighbourhood became re-designated as part of West Pymble instead, although the name of the public primary school did not change.